 2.8.1 Recommendation: Amend state law to provide child sex trafficking victims with an affirmative defense to violent felonies committed as a result of their trafficking victimization.
+(See Issue Brief 2.8.)

-Policy Goal 2.9 Juvenile court jurisdiction aligns with international human rights standards.
+Policy Goal 2.9 Juvenile court jurisdiction provides for a developmentally appropriate response.

-California law provides age-appropriate juvenile court responses for some minors accused of engaging in juvenile or criminal conduct.
-State statute extends juvenile court jurisdiction to all minors under 18 years of age, prohibits direct file, and requires the court to consider the effect of childhood trauma in making a transfer determination.
-However, the minimum age for juvenile court jurisdiction is 12 years of age for most crimes and non-existent for other, more serious offenses.
+California law provides age-appropriate juvenile court responses for minors accused of engaging in juvenile or criminal conduct.
+Specifically, state statute sets the minimum age for juvenile court jurisdiction at 12 years of age for most offenses, extends juvenile court jurisdiction to all minors under 18 years of age, prohibits direct file, and requires the court to consider the effect of childhood trauma in making a transfer determination.